sabbir1991/Good-for-nothing/README.md

 # Good-for-nothing
 This plugin only echoes.
-Because I that function B|
+Because I know that function B|